Ken-Vermette/kv-parallax/README.md

 #### 2. Using the non-initializing version
 If you do need to modify the options before parameters are written to the DOM then this is the reccomended version to use.
 Use this version if...
- * You have CSS variables starting with ""--parallax"
+ * You have CSS variables starting with `--parallax`
  * You need to change the CSS class.
  * You want more than 3 decimals of accuracy.